jvillegasd/weather-go/README.md

 # Weather-Go!

 Weather-Go is wrapper for OpenWeatherMap API.
 This project is inspired by [wttr](https://github.com/chubin/wttr.in).
-Weather-Go supports various information representation like JSON, emojified JSON weather and JSON-based ANSI-sequences.
+Weather-Go supports various information representation like JSON and emojified JSON weather.

 ## Running it in local